czyzby/gdx-lml/README.md

 ## What's new
 0.6 -> 0.7:

 - Default view shower will remove all tooltips and dialogs before the screen is shown, making sure that previously opened "helper" widgets will not be present on the view on the next showing.
+Default view shower can be changed globally in InterfaceService static methods, so this behavior can be changed.
 - reload(Runnable) method added to InterfaceService, now you can request reloading of all screen and execute a custom action after the current screen is hidden.
 Useful for custom actions that require reloading of all screens (like viewport ratio change).
+- show(Class, Runnable) method added to InterfaceService.
+Now you can transfer to another screen with a custom action that will be executed after the current screen is hidden.
+- InterfaceService now has methods that return (defensive copies of) arrays that contain all managed views and dialogs controllers.
+These methods might be useful if you want to iterate over all created stages and manually change their viewports, for example (note: resizing is already handled for you, don't worry).
+This is not something you will probably do very often, but if you really have to - copy the content of the returned arrays to avoid creating multiple array objects.
+Managed controllers collections usually do not change over time anyway.
+- Now passing actor ID in @ViewActor is optional - if you don't specify actor ID in the annotation, field's name will be used as the ID (basically, it will look for an actor with "id" tag attribute equal to the field's name).
+If you want to obfuscate your code, you might want to stick with the annotation variable though.

 0.5 -> 0.6: